tgrey2024/capstone/README.md

 * Pexels - [https://www.pexels.com/](https://www.pexels.com/)

 #### Acknowledgements
-Many thanks to my three patient testers (also my husband and teenage children) for helping me test throughout development, Everyone in my WECA group who have been so helpful and supportive leading up to this project, and Code Institute tutors (Dillon, Mark and Roo) for answering my endless questions
+Many thanks to my patient testers for helping me test throughout development, Everyone in my WECA group who have been so helpful and supportive leading up to this project, and Code Institute tutors (Dillon, Mark and Roo) for answering my endless questions
 <p align="right"><a href="#top">Back to top</a></p>